Modern Batik

 As a result of these advancements, internationally recognized designers from other countries have been inspired to incorporate batik into their design collections.
 Notable examples include the Duchess of Cambridge, Kate Middleton, wearing a batik dress designed by the Belgian-American designer Diane von Furstenberg, and Angelina Jolie, who was photographed wearing a batik dress designed by the American designer Nicole Miller.

-Designers such as Dries van Noten of Belgium, Ek Throngprassert of Thailand, and Milo Milavica of Italy, have all used batik in their collections.
-Furthermore, one of Italy's oldest fashion schools, Koefia, has not only included batik fashion in its curriculum, but has also paraded its fashionable designs down the Milan catwalk.
+Designers like Dries van Noten of Belgium, Ek Throngprassert of Thailand, and Milo Milavica of Italy have all used batik in their collections.
+Furthermore, one of Italy's oldest fashion schools, Koefia, has included batik dress in its curriculum and paraded its fashionable designs down the Milan catwalk.

-The fabric is also exported to countries such as the United States, South Korea, Japan, Germany, the United Kingdom, and the Netherlands.
-International batik exports totaled $39.4 million USD in the first quarter of 2017, with the majority coming from the United States, which accounted for 37% of total export value.
+International batik exports totaled USD 39.4 million in the first quarter of 2017, with the majority coming from the United States, which accounted for 37% of the total export value.

 The Future of Batik

-As a result of UNESCO recognition and decades of international appreciation, batik has gained international recognition.
+As a result of UNESCO recognition and decades of international appreciation, batik in modern design has gained international recognition.
 As a result of this recognition, new and modern batik brands have emerged.
 In recent years, the use of batik and ikat fabrics in high-end homeware and furnishings has also grown in popularity.
+The unique designs with vivid colors of batik attract not only women but men as well to visit a batik shop and discover more.

-With the shift from silk and cotton to heavier fabrics like wool and cashmere for winter collections, batik patterns have evolved in terms of what fabrics they can be used on.
-By incorporating luxurious embellishments such as metallic gold thread into their designs, fashion and homeware brands are expanding the possibilities of how batik can be customized and made into a unique fabric.
+With the shift from silk and cotton to heavier fabrics like wool and cashmere for a winter collection, batik patterns have evolved regarding what materials they can use.
+By incorporating luxurious embellishments such as metallic gold thread into their designs, fashion and homeware brands are expanding the possibilities of how batik can be customized and made into a unique dress.

 Modern Batik in Malaysia

 Batik is regarded as a Malaysian cultural icon.
-Yulo's research into the relationship between history and the character of societies reveals that ancient cultures reflect the diversity of experiences shared by their communities, whereas traditional arts and crafts reveal a composite of historical events and their surroundings, some of which have religious significance.
-Batik's role as an art form is frequently discussed in anthropology and sociology due to the variety of patterns, shapes, and design elements found in it.
+Yulo's research into the relationship between history and the character of societies reveals that ancient cultures reflect the diversity of experiences shared by their communities.
+In contrast, traditional arts and crafts reveal a composite of historical events and their surroundings, some of which have religious significance.
+Batik's role as an art form is frequently discussed in anthropology and sociology due to its variety of patterns, shapes, and design elements.

-Malaysian batik is a traditional Malay craft that is less than a century old, despite its status as such.
-Its aesthetics defines and characterizes Malay heritage, as seen through motifs that blend Malay sultanate culture with community values, imagination, and creativity in meaningfully interpreting their surrounding environment.
-Despite the fact that Malaysia's batik design heritage is founded on the country's dynamic sociocultural capacities to serve markets, decisions are frequently made in the interests of the country's economic agenda.
+Malaysian batik is a traditional Malay craft that is less than a century old despite its status as such.
+Its aesthetics define and characterize Malay heritage, as seen through motifs that blend Malay sultanate culture with community values, imagination, and creativity in meaningfully interpreting their surrounding environment.
+Even though Malaysia's batik design heritage is founded on the country's dynamic sociocultural capacities to serve markets, decisions are frequently made in the interests of the country's economic agenda.

-The Malaysian state's leaders are active participants in the production of material cultural identities.
+The Malaysian state's leaders are active participants in producing material cultural identities.
 Affirmative action and state intervention underpin the promotion and protection of Malay-dominated cultural production sectors in the case of batik and pewter.

 As a result, these highly commercialized goods now have socioeconomic value in addition to the weight of cultural identity images, as evidenced by the government's active, consistent, and significant support for these products.
 Batik's long-term viability is assured due to a shift in public perception of it as a craft to more of an art form.

 Modern Batik is well positioned for rebranding as an elite art form, which will aid in its recognition.
-The survival of the industry has also been aided by innovation focused on the creation of new markets.
+The industry's survival has also been aided by innovation that creates new markets.
 The work of batik artisans and designers is becoming increasingly recognized for its distinctiveness and elegance, thanks to the promotion of batik as a form of fine art and the expansion of the company's brand image to include chic couture.
-Despite this, the industry has faced a number of challenges.
+Despite this, the industry has faced several challenges.

-Imports from China and Indonesia are both competitive and equally accessible in a market where mass-produced printed textiles have flooded markets in place of more expensive hand-painted batik.
-A domestic market should exist to act as a buffer against fluctuations in demand.
+Imports from China and Indonesia are competitive and equally accessible in a market where mass-produced printed textiles have flooded markets instead of more expensive hand-painted batik.
+A domestic market should act as a buffer against fluctuations in demand.
 Employers and businesses in Malaysia's east coast states of Kelantan and Terengganu benefit from increased reputation, capital, and marketing capabilities, which help to sustain economic growth.

 Modern Batik Formal Wear in Malaysia

 Formal wear based on batik design is juxtaposed in the same way that traditional and nontraditional fashions are.
-It is common for adaptations of traditional Malay clothing, such as kurung, bajukebaya, and bajumoden, to heavily influence formal women's wear, which is deemed appropriate for evening and formal functions.
+It is common for adaptations of traditional Malay clothing, such as kurung, bajukebaya, and bajumoden, to heavily influence formal women's wear, deemed appropriate for evening and ceremonial functions.

-These garments are especially popular with designers when made of silk, which is an expensive material.
-Batik gowns, whether long or short, are popular formal wear worn by both Malays and non-Malays and are frequently seen on the runway.
-As the availability of ready-to-wear clothing in contemporary styles expands, millennials and other younger customers are increasingly interested in purchasing ready-to-wear clothing in contemporary styles rather than tailored clothing.
+These garments are especially popular with designers when made of expensive silk.
+Batik gowns, whether long or short, are popular formal wear worn by Malays and non-Malay and are frequently seen on the runway.
+As the availability of ready-to-wear clothing in contemporary styles expands, millennials and other younger customers are increasingly interested in purchasing ready-to-wear clothing, a shirt or a dress, in contemporary styles rather than tailored clothing.

 Global Recognition of Modern Batik Costumes